SimonLodal/xenum/docs/README.md

   xenum is big/complex.
 When using "ext", this only happens for the source file where the xenum is defined.
 - Runtime cost: Inline from*() and constexpr get*() methods are fine, but the constexpr from*() methods are slow.
-Reason is that non-constexpr functions can use strcmp() and other functions that are highly optimized, but since such library functions are usually not constexpr themselves, we have to use other implementations of these functions, which are much, much slower.
+That is why the plain inline method is still included, and the constexpr variant is named cxpFrom*().
+Reason for bad performance is that non-constexpr functions can use strcmp() and other functions that are highly optimized, but since such library functions are usually not constexpr themselves, we have to use other implementations of these functions, which are much, much slower.
 The only advantage to constexpr is that you can use the method at compile time.
 The price is terrible runtime performance.
 In the future C++ may allow to define different code for constexpr and non-constexpr, but until then, this is a problem for everyone.

 You can also define a get*() or from*() method implementation as "off" to omit it, it might save some space in your compiled binary.